 An in-depth review and cross-course integration of all the topics covered in high school mathematics occupy the beginning of this course.
 Scholars will study polynomial and rational functions, logarithms, matrices, sequences and series, and analytic geometry.
 This course includes an in-depth study of trigonometric functions, identities, and vectors.
 The difficulty of Pre-Calculus is similar to that of a college freshman or sophomore math course.

-Prerequisites: Algebra II Dual Enrollment option with Rio Salado College MAT152/MAT182
+Prerequisites: Algebra II

+MAT152/MAT182

 677 AP / HON CALCULUS